Find Your Perfect School

 100 S Washington Ave Suite 1210, Minneapolis, MN 55401

-Walden’s One-Year Fast-Track MBA option makes it even faster to earn your master’s degree!
+Walden’s One-Year Fast-Track MBA option makes it even faster to earn your online master’s degree!
 But it doesn’t mean that it’s an easy program because students must complete twice the work in half the time.
 With more than 50 years of experience, Walden also knows what its students want and delivers!

 Students choose from four tracks:

-- The Healthcare Management track prepares students for a successful career in the healthcare industry, such as hospitals and nursing homes.
+- The Healthcare Management track prepares students for a successful career in the healthcare industry, such as in hospitals and nursing homes.

 - The Human Resource Management track equips students with diverse skillsets for the leadership of teams.